Weighted Projective Lines and Rational Surface Singularities: The -Wahl Veronese

-From here, we first work on the completion, which is naturally filtered, then goes back to the graded setting by taking the associated graded ring.
-We know that the quiver of the reconstruction algebra from \eqref{recon quiver}, and we know that for every special CM module $X$, we must be able to hit the generators of $X$ by composing arrows starting at the vertex $R$ and ending at the vertex corresponding to $X$, without producing any cycles.
+From here, exactly as in the proof of \ref{recon quiver and number relations}, we can work on the completion.
+We know the quiver of the reconstruction algebra from \eqref{recon quiver}, and we know that for every special CM module $X$, we must be able to hit the generators of $X$ by composing arrows starting at the vertex $R$ and ending at the vertex corresponding to $X$, without producing any cycles.
 Since the arrows in \eqref{canonical in R coordinates} are already forced to be arrows in the reconstruction algebra, it remains to choose a basis for the remaining red arrows.
 For example, the generator $v^{p_2+1}$ in $(v^{p_2+1},u_1)$ must come from a composition of arrows $R$ to $(v^{p_2},u_1)$, followed by the bottom left arrow.
 Since we can see $v^{p_2}$ as a composition of maps from $R$ to $(v^{p_2},u_1)$, this forces the bottom left red arrow to be $v$.
 The remaining arrows are similar. \end{proof}

-\begin{thm} The reconstruction algebra $\Gamma_{\!\os}$ is isomorphic to the path algebra of the quiver $\overline{Q}_{\bp}$ subject to relations given by \begin{enumerate} \item The canonical algebra relations on the black arrows \item At every vertex, all 2-cycles that exist at that vertex are equal. \end{enumerate} \end{thm} \begin{proof} This is very similar to \cite[4.11]{D1}.
-Denote the set of relations in the statement by $\cS^\prime$.
-Since everything is graded, we first work in the completed case (so we can use \cite[3.4]{BIRS}) and we prove that the completion of reconstruction algebra is given as the completion of $\KK Q$ (denoted $\KK\hat{Q}$) modulo the closure of the ideal $\langle \cS^\prime\rangle$ (denoted $\overline{\langle \cS^\prime\rangle}$).
-The non-completed version of the theorem then follows by simply taking the associated graded ring of both sides of the isomorphism.
+\begin{thm} The reconstruction algebra $\Upgamma_{\os}$ is isomorphic to the path algebra of the double of the quiver $Q_{\bp}$, denoted $\overline{Q}_{\bp}$, subject to relations given by \begin{enumerate} \item The canonical algebra relations on the black arrows \item At every vertex, all 2-cycles that exist at that vertex are equal. \end{enumerate} \end{thm} \begin{proof} This is very similar to \cite[4.11]{D1}.
+Set $Q\colonequals \overline{Q}_{\bp,\bl}$ (as in \eqref{recon quiver}), and denote the set of relations in the statement by $\cS^\prime$.
+Exactly as in the proof of \ref{recon quiver and number relations}, we can work in the completed case (where we can use \cite[3.4]{BIRS}) and we prove that the completion of reconstruction algebra is given as the completion of $\KK Q$ (denoted $\KK\widehat{Q}$) modulo the closure of the ideal $\langle \cS^\prime\rangle$ (denoted $\overline{\langle \cS^\prime\rangle}$).
+The non-completed version of the theorem then follows.